This story was originally published and last updated .

 Very excited to start enabling Payments in WhatsApp in Brazil today.
 This will be a gradual roll-out, but enabling people in 🇧🇷 to pay one another in conversations as easily as sending a text message is going to be so useful! pic.twitter.com/3YQGdz74QK

-In contrast to the US, many people in other countries rely on WhatsApp for a lot more than just texting — WhatsApp Business is heavily utilized by small store owners who use features like Catalogs to present their products.
+In contrast to the US, many people in other countries rely on WhatsApp for a lot more than just texting — WhatsApp Business is used by small store owners who use features like Catalogs to present their products.
 As such, it only makes sense to add payments into the mix as well — customers can pay for products right through WhatsApp going forward.
-While user-to-user transactions between friends and family are free of charge, businesses will have to pay a small fee for receiving money, similar to how regular card terminals work in stores.
+While user-to-user transactions between friends and family will be free of charge, businesses will have to pay a small fee for receiving money, similar to how regular card terminals work in stores.

-To make payments as safe as possible, WhatsApp requires a special six-digit PIN or fingerprint for authorization.
-In the beginning, only debit or credit cards from Banco do Brasil, Nubank, and Sicredi on the Visa and Mastercard networks are compatible, and the company is also working with Cielo.
-WhatsApp promises to bring the service to more partners in the future.
+To make payments as safe as possible, WhatsApp requires a special Facebook Pay PIN or fingerprint for authorization.
+In the beginning, only a handful of debit or credit cards issued by some banks are compatible, but WhatsApp has promised to bring the service to more partners in the future.

-The feature is starting to roll out to users in Brazil today, and WhatsApp says it looks "forward to bringing it to everyone as we go forward" — I wouldn't be surprised if the service launches in India next.
+Payments are starting to roll out to users in Brazil today, and WhatsApp says it looks "forward to bringing it to everyone as we go forward."
+India, for example, is already on board.

-WhatsApp's payment system has been suspended in Brazil just over a week after its launch, pending regulatory scrutiny.
+WhatsApp's payment system was suspended in Brazil just over a week after its launch last year, pending regulatory scrutiny.
 It looks like Facebook and the authorities came to an agreement, as WhatsApp has announced that payments are now rolling out in Brazil.